First Nations Health Equity

 Health Equity Strategies

-All 16 Hospital and Health Services across Queensland are working towards publishing their inaugural Health Equity Strategy by 30 September 2022 and commencing their initial three-year implementation cycle.
-Fourteen HHSs have released their Health Equity Strategy:
+All 16 Hospital and Health Services across Queensland have published their inaugural Health Equity Strategy, and commenced their initial three-year implementation cycle:

 - Metro North HHS (released 4 July 2022)